 At most times, what we have learned gets forgotten if it’s not revised, converted into an experience, or remembered via association with something else.
 This is a very typical problem but brings a lot of frustration to both trainers and learners.

 However, to tackle this issue, trainers can always include an activity in the training plan that helps the learners retain what they have learned.
 Alternatively, if the trainers happen to interact with learners on a daily basis, they should make it a point to remind them of the key takeaways time and again.
-More training sessions can be arranged on the same subject after a few months of the initial training to ensure that training objectives have been fully met.
+More training sessions can be arranged on the same subject after a few months of the initial training to ensure that training objectives have been fully met and to increase the learner's retention.

 7. Creating a Nontoxic and Relaxed Learning Environment